-This beautiful beach is quiet and sandy, with the interesting attraction of Giant’s Cave and good bouldering for climbers.
+Fall bay in Rhossili is a beautiful quiet and sandy beach, with the interesting attraction of Giant’s Cave and good bouldering for climbers.
 Access is via the footpath next to the bunkhouse in Middleton, half a mile before Rhossili, or via a pretty valley walk from Mewslade Bay.
 This part of the Gower Peninsula is well worth a visit.

-Surely one of the most photographed parts of the UK coastline – certainly of the Jurassic Coast – Lulworth Cove’s main attraction (and photo op!) is Durdle Door, a 10,000-year-old natural limestone arch.
+When visiting Southampton, a trip to Lulworth Cove is a must!
+Surely one of the most photographed parts of the UK coastline – certainly of the Jurassic Coast – it's main attraction (and photo op!) is Durdle Door, a 10,000-year-old natural limestone arch.
 The beach itself is pebbly, with blue waters and easy access.
 There are also plenty of rock pools to explore at low tide, teeming with sealife.
 Next to the car park is the Heritage Centre, which shares the history of the area and of Lulworth Estate, which owns the land.
 Other natural landmarks in the UNESCO World Heritage site include the Lulworth Crumple and Stair Hole.

-One of the UK’s most unspoilt mainland beaches, Holkham is a four-mile expanse on the north coast of Norfolk, and is part of one of the largest National Nature Reserves in the country, managed by Natural England in partnership with the Holkham Estate.
+One of the UK’s most unspoilt mainland beaches, we recommend a trip to Holkham.
+It's a four-mile expanse on the north coast of Norfolk, and is part of one of the largest National Nature Reserves in the country, managed by Natural England in partnership with the Holkham Estate.
 The sandy beach is vast when the tide’s out, but at exceptionally-high tides water may fill a shallow basin behind the shoreline, creating a temporary lagoon.
 A walk on this beach is a walk in Gwyneth Paltrow’s footsteps, too: the Hollywood actress wandered the shore in Shakespeare in Love.